 ‘The statutory scheme requires an assessment as to whether there has been an alteration in the degree of disablement first.
 A further quantum decision on the present degree of disablement is only permissible if the police authority, acting by the SMP, have first decided that there is a substantial alteration in the former officer’s degree of disablement.’

-Only after substantial change is identified can a SMP (not HR) move from the first test to the second test.
+Only after substantial change is identified by the SMP, can the SMP move from the first test to the second test.
 In the second test an assessment is not a “reassessment”.
 The assessment mentioned by the Honourable Justice Supperstone is a comparative exercise only – the degree of disablement now, as altered by the substantial improvement or worsening, compared to the degree of disablement as decided the last time the question was considered.

 The Court of Appeal in Metropolitan Police Authority v Laws and the PMAB EWCA Civ 1099, made it clear, for the likes of Staffordshire HR, that the SMP was not entitled when conducting a review under regulation 37 to re-open clinical judgements as to causation or apportionment made in earlier decisions under the 2006 Regulations, and had merely to consider whether the degree of disablement had substantially altered.